 As you know if you read my last What I’m Knitting Wednesday post, I eventually decided on the Ziggy Lapghan.
 I knitted it in rainbow colors to match my hair.
 It knitted up very quickly, which was just what I wanted.
 Yay!

-So if you could use a blanket to curl up with when you’re struck with the plague — excuse me, the flu — why not try one of these quick knitting patterns for blankets for yourself?
+Do you need a blanket to curl up with when you’re struck with the plague — excuse me, the flu?
+Then why not try one of these quick knitting patterns for blankets for yourself?